 Q: When should I declare my major?

-A: In order to graduate in a timely manner, students are encouraged to find and declare their major by the middle to end of sophomore year.
-Students may not formally declare their major until they have completed a minimum of 15 credits.
+A: In order to graduate in a timely manner, students are encouraged to find and declare their major as soon as possible, no later than the middle to end of sophomore year.
 Some majors have a specific sequence of courses that must be completed prior to formally declaring the major.

 Q: How do I declare a major?

 A: Students should visit the individual program’s web site to learn their process for major declaration.
 Some programs allow you to declare online while others require a visit to their main office.

 A: Students who are not yet eligible to declare a major formally may declare an intended major.
 The declaration of an intended major is encouraged as soon as a student finds s/he is interested in a particular area so that the department can contact the student with information about programs, awards, job opportunities or other information of relevance to students majoring in that field.
 Students may declare an intended major by completing the Intended Major Form or picking one up in Holton Hall, Room 142.

 Q: Is a minor required?